KKFN: Country (1997–2000)

-Smooth jazz (2000-2008)
+Smooth jazz (2000–2008)

-On September 1, 2000, the classic country format moved to AM 1600, with 104.3 flipping to Smooth Jazz after that format temporarily disappeared from Denver airwaves when previous Smooth Jazz outlet KHIH flipped to Top 40 earlier that day.
+On September 1, 2000, the classic country format moved to AM 1600, with 104.3 flipping to smooth jazz after that format temporarily disappeared from Denver airwaves when previous smooth jazz outlet KHIH flipped to Top 40 earlier that day.
 KCKK switched call letters to KJCD (and the moniker “CD104.3”) shortly after the move.
 In June 2007, Lincoln Financial announced that would put its television and radio stations up for sale, including KJCD and its sister stations in Denver, although it would take another seven years before a deal was made.

-Sports (2008-present)
+Sports (2008–present)

 On March 8, 2008, at 1 p.m., KJCD changed its format to all-sports, simulcasting KKFN, and rebranded as "104.3 The Fan".
 The call letters switched to KKFN-FM on March 12, 2008, and again to KKFN on March 1, 2009, once the sports format was moved completely over to the FM and the AM adopted an oldies format.

 On December 8, 2014, Entercom made plans to purchase Lincoln Financial Group's entire 15-station lineup in a $106.5 million deal.
-On December 22, 2014, Entercom announced that it would spin off KKFN to the Pike's Peaks Trust, in anticipation of selling it to a third party group as part of a divesture deal.
+On December 22, 2014, Entercom announced that it would spin off KKFN to the Pike's Peaks Trust, in anticipation of selling it to a third party group as part of a divestiture deal.
 On June 26, 2015, the FCC green-lighted the deal, with KKFN becoming part of the Pike's Peaks Trust, splitting it from the other properties that became part of the Entercom acquisition.
 On July 14, 2015, the Department of Justice forced Entercom to spin off KKFN, KOSI, KYGO-FM and KEPN to Bonneville International in exchange for Bonneville's KSWD in Los Angeles (and $5 million) to meet ownership limits and satisfy total market revenue limits.
 Both Bonneville and Entercom began operating their new clusters via a Time Brokerage Agreement on July 17, 2015.
 The deal was officially consummated on November 24, 2015.

-On January 3, 2023, KKFN officially announced its name as "Denver Sports 104.3 The Fan," also expanding the "Denver Sports" brand to KEPN.
-The station also co-opted a black and white logo featuring the Denver skyline.
+On January 3, 2023, KKFN officially rebranded as "Denver Sports 104.3 The Fan", while also expanding the "Denver Sports" brand to KEPN.

 Programming

-KKFN's lineup consists of Mark Schlereth and Mike Evans from 6:00-9:00 am, "The Player's Club" with Orlando Franklin, Chad Brown and Nate Jackson from 9:00-11:00am, Brandon Stokley and Zach Bye from 11:00am to 2:00 pm and The Drive with Derek Wolfe and Darren "DMac" McKee from 2:00-6:00 pm.
-Knowshon Moreno is the station's main fill-in host.
-KKFN remains the dominant sports ratings leader in Denver.

 KKFN carries NFL play-by-play including Sunday Night Football, Monday Night Football, Thursday Night Football, all NFL playoff games, and the Super Bowl.
 It also airs college football games including the College Football Playoff, the Daytona 500, the NBA Playoffs and NBA Finals.
 Weekday evenings and weekends are handled by ESPN Radio.